Financial Aid

 How to Apply for Aid Privacy Act Notice

-How To Submit the 2024–25 FAFSA® Form if Your Contributor Doesn’t Have an SSN General Conditions of Financial Aid Offer and Washington State Aid Conditions of Award
+How to Receive Your Financial Aid General Conditions of Financial Aid Offer and Washington State Aid Conditions of Award

 Federal Direct Student Loan Guide